-Ratty curls flopped on top of my hundred-pound body.
-I dressed in oversized boy’s clothes and carried a coffee cup that might have contained Jack Daniels.
-My breath reeked of smoke.
-I jumped on a friend’s handlebars and somehow made it to 8th grade.
+Ratty curls flopped on top of my hundred pound body.
+Dressed in oversized boy’s clothing, a coffee cup in my hand that may have been be filled with Jack Daniels, and smoke on my breath; I jumped on a friend’s handlebars and somehow made it to 8th grade.

 I took my seat in the classroom, and there, I met one of those people.
 You know, the ones who seldom cross our paths?
 But when they do, their imprint is too deep to forget.
 He was a joyful, smart, and confident public school teacher who emanated a light that I didn’t have but wanted.